Imagery Date/Time

 Show imagery for widget set

-date/time button will pop up a calendar/time dialog, and the date
+button will pop up a calendar/time dialog, and the date and time can

-and time can be selected.
-In that dialog, clicking a day selects
+be selected.
+In that dialog, clicking a day selects that day, but

-that day, but does not yet apply it; clicking a time selects that
+does not yet apply it; clicking a time selects that time and also

-icon, and the event date (if defined) with a small event time
+icon, and the event time (if defined) with a

 icon.